warolv/cka-series/README.md

 I will publish new posts of CKA exersises series first in my personal blog: http://igorzhivilo.com, and in this github repo, please clone this repo so I would now it's valuable to you and I will create more of exercises.

-Also follow me on medium and Twitter (@warolv).
+Also follow me on medium and Twitter [@warolv](https://twitter.com/warolv)

-My account on medium: warolv.medium.com
+My account on medium: [warolv.medium.com](warolv.medium.com)

+You can find solution yamls in 'network-policies' folder.